eggsbenjamin/square_enix/README.md

 go run ./cmd/*
 ```

-All the env vars should be self-explanatory except for `POLL_INTERVAL` which is the time in seconds between the polling of the Process table for work.
+All the env vars should be self-explanatory except for:
+- `POLL_INTERVAL`: the time in seconds between the polling of the Process table for work.
+- `BATCH_SIZE`: the number of elments to be processed

+### Usage

+Start/Resume Process: `PUT /process/start`

+Pause Process: `PUT /process/pause`

+Get Latest Process Stat: `GET /process/stat`

 ### Design